Shooting of MIT professor Nuno Loureiro has police searching for a suspect

 BROOKLINE, Mass.
-(AP) — Police intensified their search Wednesday for a suspect in the fatal shooting of professor Nuno F.G.
-Loureiro at the Massachusetts Institute of Technology, who was shot at his home earlier in the week.
+(AP) — Police intensified their search Wednesday for a suspect in the killing of professor Nuno F.G.
+Loureiro at the Massachusetts Institute of Technology, two days after he was shot to death at his home outside Boston.

-The prosecutor’s office said the homicide investigation was ongoing and no suspects were in custody as of Wednesday morning.
+The prosecutor’s office said the homicide investigation was “active and ongoing” as of early afternoon Wednesday and had no update — earlier they had said no suspects were in custody.

 The FBI on Tuesday said it knew of no connection between the crimes.

 Loureiro, who was married, grew up in Viseu in central Portugal and studied in Lisbon before earning a doctorate in London, according to MIT.
-He was a researcher at an institute for nuclear fusion in Lisbon before joining MIT, it said.
+He was a researcher at an institute for nuclear fusion in Lisbon before joining MIT, the university said.

 “He shone a bright light as a mentor, friend, teacher, colleague and leader, and was universally admired for his articulate, compassionate manner,” Dennis Whyte, an engineering professor who previously led MIT’s Plasma Science and Fusion Center, told a campus publication.